-A Philadelphia native, Trina holds chair positions and board appointments both in Texas and Pennsylvania.
-She is currently pursuing her doctorate in bioethics and holds a master’s degree from The George Washington University in Paralegal Studies; and a bachelor's degree from Immaculata University in Organizational Dynamics.
+A Philadelphia native, Trina holds chair positions and board appointments both in Texas and Pennsylvania and also chairs the ethics committee of a healthcare organization.
+She is currently pursuing her doctorate in bioethics and holds a master’s degree from The George Washington University; and a bachelor's degree from Immaculata University.
 She also holds certificates in Basic Mediation, Family Mediation, Paralegal Management, Paralegal Studies and Legal Studies.

-Trina is a Certified Change Agent and Certified Paralegal.
 She was awarded membership into the Pro Bono College of the State Bar of Texas for outstanding pro bono service as well as the Texas Bar College, an honor society chartered by the Supreme Court of Texas.

-Trina has written and contributed to numerous publications, has lead workshops, and conducted speaking engagements on the paralegal profession.
-Most notably, she collaborates with the State Bar of Texas Paralegal Division annually to co-author and edit the Paralegal Ethics Handbook.
+Trina has written and contributed to numerous publications, has lead workshops, and conducted speaking engagements.
+Most notably, she collaborated with the State Bar of Texas Paralegal Division annually to co-author and edit the Paralegal Ethics Handbook.